-Comparing the same quarter with that of a year earlier, the period from early 2007 to mid-2008 saw annual growth rates in the volume of retail sales of around 6% (see Figure 3b).
+Comparing the same quarter with that of a year earlier (Figure 3b), the period from early 2007 to mid-2008 saw annual growth rates in the volume of retail sales of around 6%.
+Total volume then declined for a period of eighteen months up to mid-2010, and has since seen growth on an annual basis.